Gabrielle Carle: International career

-Youth

 In 2013, at age 14, she was invited to a training camp for the Canada U17 team.
 The following year, she played for the Canada U20 team at the 2014 FIFA U-20 Women's World Cup, playing in all four of Canada's games.
 In 2015, Carle was named to the roster for the Pan American Games, where she featured in all five of Canada's games, with the team finishing in fourth place.